Kanpamil/RadioInternetowe/README.md

 Projekt na przedmot Sieci komputerowe 2

-to do
+## to do
-operations on queue - swap and skip after skip send info about streaming through queuesocket interface client
+ - cleanup code ( object if possible, if not just do comments, and put the functions in some order)
+ - write raport

 ## How to run
 1. type make in the terminal to compile project